robvclarke/Portfolio-3-Python/README.md

 2. There is two types of gameover.
 When you die as a result of running out of health and when you die as a result of making a wrong decision in the game.
 Figuring out how to trigger the gameover function in both instances was challenging with my eventual solution using a boolean to solve it and indicating it was true when a game over was triggered not as a result of low health.

 ![Gameover Code](/assets/images/gameover_code.png)

+3. I initially had the score as a global variable that I was passing into the functions but it was resulting in errors so I switched to the score being an attribute of the character objects that gets added to and this worked with the score carrying over with the character.